learn-co-students/module-2-code-challenge-round-1-nyc-web-091619-rails-first-round-code-challenge-1571405327/README.md

 + More than one heroine can have the same power.
 + We want to be RESTful.
 What URL should show info about a particular heroine?
 What URL should show a form to create a heroine?
 What controller actions are associated?
 + If you're having a hard time implementing the filter, take a look at this http://guides.rubyonrails.org/form_helpers.html#a-generic-search-form.
 We are asking an input field to search for powers.

+### vera notes
+extra bonus: if you refresh index page, query should go away